Squidex/squidex-docs2/02-documentation/concepts/migrations.md

 ## How to plan a migration

 Usually the migration will complete within a few minutes but there is not table or description how long it will take to make a migration from your version to a new version.
-It also depends on the number of content items and assets for example, because these these are typically the largest collections in the system.
+It also depends on the number of content items and assets for example, because these are typically the largest collections in the system.

 ### Migration steps